dowinterfor6/waypoints-poc/README.md

 bun test
 ```

 This is incredibly inconvenient but Bun's `mock.restore` doesn't seem to be working, [stack overflow thread](https://github.com/oven-sh/bun/issues/7823) for reference.
+This is why I have the very weird folder structure in `__tests__` to ensure that the mocks do not conflict with each other even when they can't be restored properly.

 Also, NextJS doesn't like (component) test files outside of `__tests__` folder, or rather, doesn't like them inside `pages`, so I moved them all to `__tests__`.